syengo254/React-todo-dynamoDB-Lambda-Firebase-App/README.md

 The backends for the cloud providers code is just included as the cloud infrastructure was manually created.

-&copyright; 2023.
+&copy; 2023.
 David Syengo.
 All rights reserved.